mautrix/docs/bridges/general/end-to-bridge-encryption.md

   * CI binaries from mau.dev and release binaries on GitHub are always built with libolm.
 * Docker images for all bridges always support encryption and don't need any special build flags.

-After that, simply enable the option in the config (`bridge` → `encryption`).
+After that, simply enable the option in the config (top-level `encryption` in new bridges, `bridge` → `encryption` in old ones).
 If you only set `allow: true`, the bridge won't enable encryption on its own, but will work in encrypted rooms.
 If you also set `default: true`, the bridge will automatically enable encryption in new portals.

 If your homeserver is configured to forcibly enable encryption in rooms, you must also set `default: true` in the bridge config.
 Force-enabling encryption